Killing of Satomi Mitarai: Murder

 Because of her issues with communication and obsessive interests, Girl A was diagnosed after the murder with Asperger syndrome.

 Reaction

 The killing provoked a debate in Japan whether the age of criminal responsibility, lowered from 16 to 14 in 2000 due to the 1997 Kobe child murders, needed to be lowered again.
 Girl A was considered to be a normal and well-adjusted child before the incident, which made the public more anxious.

-Members of the Japanese Diet, such as Kiichi Inoue and Sadakazu Tanigaki, also came under criticism for comments made in the wake of the killing.
-Inoue was criticized for referring to Girl A as genki (vigorous, lively), a word with positive connotations.
+Members of the Japanese Diet, such as Kiichi Inoue and Sadakazu Tanigaki, came under criticism for comments made in the wake of the killing.
+Inoue was criticized for referring to Girl A as genki (vigorous, lively).
 Tanigaki was criticized for referring to the method of killing, slitting of the throat, as a "manly" act.